 War Room is a single-pane command center for active cases.
-You see jurisdictions, deadlines, exhibits, settlement posture, preservation risks, and leverage in one place instead of ten different tools.
+Jurisdictions, deadlines, exhibits, settlement posture, preservation risks, and leverage — in one place instead of ten different tools.

-War Room is opinionated: it only shows the information that actually matters when you decide what to do next on a case.
+War Room is opinionated: it only shows information that actually matters when you decide what to do next.
 Everything else lives in modules.

 Portfolio view across forums and practice areas with quick filters for phase, risk, and value.